splunktools/splunktools.github.io/index.md

 ## Related .Conf Talks

+### SEC1592C - Tools of the Trade: Advancing App Development for Splunk® SOAR

+David Riddle, Sr. Security Eng. & Software Developer, University of Illinois at Urbana-Champaign

+Daniel Federschmidt, Senior Solution Engineer, Security, Splunk

+The app ecosystem surrounding the Splunk® SOAR platform is integral to its automation capabilities.
+Let’s peek behind the curtain and learn what old and new tools are available to build, extend and test apps for SOAR.
+Join us for the first showcase of the Visual Studio Code Extension for Splunk SOAR, designed to make app development a breeze.
+Beyond that, we’ll dive deeper and study University of Illinois’ approach to building, testing and deploying SOAR apps.

+**.conf23**

+* * *

 ### SEC1104C - Jump to Hyperspace - Publish Apps at Lightspeed with Open SOARce

 Matt Sayar, Senior Product Manager, Splunk